Leveraging HR Analytics to Optimize Workforce Allocation in Inventory Management

 5. Pursue Continuous Optimization

 Data collection, analysis, and management systems must be designed with longevity in mind, as the core benefit of these solutions is their ability to help HR teams and managers adjust operations in response to high-quality data.
-Processes should be developed to continuously review which KPIs are measured and how valuable insights are gleaned from resulting data.
+Processes should be developed to continuously review which KPIs are measured and how valuable insights are gleaned from the resulting data.

 Summary